lljustycell999/Text-Document-Enhancer/README.md

 2: Install the GitHub Pull Requests extension for Visual Studio Code.

 3: Open the command palette (The search bar in the top-center) and enter >Git: Clone.
 Then provide the repository URL: https://github.com/lljustycell999/Text-Document-Enhancer.
 You may need to log in to your GitHub account.
-You can then choose a folder to clone, and name it anything you like.
+You can then choose a folder to clone the files over to.

 4: Install the Windows version of Tesseract at https://github.com/UB-Mannheim/tesseract/wiki.